php-fig/fig-standards/proposed/http.md

 2. Package
 ----------

-The interfaces and classes described as well as relevant exception classes and a test suite to verify your implementation are provided as part of the [psr/http](https://packagist.org/packages/psr/http) package.
+The interfaces and classes described as well as a test suite to verify your implementation are provided as part of the [psr/http](https://packagist.org/packages/psr/http) package.

 3. Interfaces